josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 <div class="alert is-helpful">

 **TIP**: <br />
-The Angular framework provides [lifecycle hook methods][AioGuideComponentLifecycleUseLifecycleHookMethod] to access [different phases of the rendering process][AioGuideComponentLifecycle] for each component.
+The Angular framework provides [lifecycle hook methods][AioGuideComponentUseLifecycleHooks] to access [different phases of the rendering process][AioGuideComponentLifecycleOverview] for each component.
-To learn more about the different phases of the rendering process, see [Understand the lifecycle of a component][AioGuideComponentLifecycle].
+To learn more about the different phases of the rendering process, see [Understand the lifecycle of a component][AioGuideComponentLifecycleOverview].
-To learn more about the lifecycle hook methods, see [Use lifecycle hook method][AioGuideComponentLifecycleUseLifecycleHookMethod].
+To learn more about the lifecycle hook methods, see [Use an Angular lifecycle hook method][AioGuideComponentUseLifecycleHooks].

 </div>